 In October 2008, the trainer broke new ground with Godolphin’s first Group One winner in Australia when All The Good won the Caulfield Cup, while an initial Turkish success came the following year when Balius captured the Anatolia Trophy at Veliefendi.

-Other notable wins in 2009 included a further English Classic triumph for the trainer with Mastery in the St Leger, while the trainer also had a year to remember in the United States with nine Grade One victories - a haul that saw Godolphin win the Eclipse Award for champion owner that year.
+Notable wins in 2009 included a further English Classic triumph with Mastery in the St Leger, while the trainer also had a year to remember in the United States with nine Grade One victories - a haul that saw Godolphin win the Eclipse Award for champion owner.

 He also ended the year strongly, thanks to Mastery achieving the 12th Group One victory of 2010 when taking the Hong Kong Vase decisively at Sha Tin, Hong Kong, in December.

-He sent out Colour Vision to a famous win over Opinion Poll in the Group One Gold Cup at Royal Ascot in June, 2012, to give the trainer a fifth victory in the staying highlight, following on from Classic Cliche (1996), Kayf Tara (1998 & 2000) and Papineau (2004).
+Saeed bin Suroor sent out Colour Vision for a famous win over Opinion Poll in the Group One Gold Cup at Royal Ascot in June, 2012, to give the trainer a fifth victory in the staying highlight, following on from Classic Cliche (1996), Kayf Tara (1998 & 2000) and Papineau (2004).

 The trainer shows his dedication by getting up at 4am every day so as to be with his horses from an early hour and he usually works a seven-day week.

 Saeed bin Suroor trains from his home base of Al Quoz Stables in Dubai from November to April, while he oversees Godolphin Stables in Newmarket, England, during the rest of the year.